• Things to do

 Which is the major natural tourist destination of Assam?

 The entire state of Assam is a great place for ecotourism.
-There are many major national parks such as Kaziranga & Manas that is home to the great Indian one-horned Rhino.
+There are many major national parks such as Kaziranga & Manas that are home to the great Indian one-horned Rhino.
 However, if it comes down to choosing one natural tourist destination that you just can’t miss on your trip to Assam, is the largest river island in the world, Majuli.
 Nestling within the mighty river Brahmaputra, the island is bestowed with splendid natural beauty.
 However, due to soil erosion, the island is shrinking by the year and so the government has regarded the island as a major nature tourism spot in Assam.
+Some of the locations are among the perfect picnic places in Assam.

 Is Assam a hill station?